Queer: A Graphic History (Paperback)

 ‘Unexpected, extraordinary wit and erudition … Aha moments come one right after another.
 One small step for queer theory, this project will leap the layman far down the path of tolerance and understanding.’

-‘One of the most enjoyable aspects of this book is the charm of Julia Scheele’s understated, accessible illustrations … The book holds a great amount of respect for this pantheon of theorists, even when problematizing some of their views, and the art communicates that respect effectively.’
+‘One of the most enjoyable aspects of this book is the charm of Jules Scheele’s understated, accessible illustrations … The book holds a great amount of respect for this pantheon of theorists, even when problematizing some of their views, and the art communicates that respect effectively.’

 ‘Fresh interpretations and clever illustrations help bring new life to academic constructs and an understanding of the intersection of biology, psychology, and modern culture.’